 Straight after landing in Belarus, you will have to buy medical insurance.
 Your home country’s health insurance won’t probably be valid in Belarus; therefore you will have to buy one.
 It will cover any unforeseen medical expenses, so if something goes wrong during your journey, you won’t have to worry about paying.
 The cost is really low but this an absolute must for your stay.
 During my visit (October 2018) the price was one euro per day.
 Therefore, for a week you’ll need 7 euros/8 USD.

-You should definitely check beforehand if you need a visa for your stay.
-The last couple of years, the government of Belarus is opening up to tourism: they started with a 5-day visa-free regulation which is now extended to 30 days.
+You should check beforehand if you need a visa for your stay.
+In the last couple of years, the government of Belarus is opening up to tourism: they started with a 5-day visa-free regulation which is now extended to 30 days.
 If you come from an EU country or the USA, you won’t need a visa.
-For all other countries, please check the regulations here.
+For all other countries, please check the regulations on mfa.gov.by/en/visa/visafreetravel/e0ced19bb1f9bf2c.html

 9) The death penalty in Belarus